 Form a work group

 The purpose of this group is to set up the new organisation.
-Ideally the group consist of about five to seven people to share the workload but at the same time keep decision-making quick and less formal.
-If the work group includes some-one who is affected by the issue their experience and connections can be invaluable.
+Ideally the group consists of about five to seven people to share the workload but at the same time keep decision-making quick and less formal.
+If the work group includes someone who is affected by the issue their experience and connections can be invaluable.
 For more details about setting up the work group go to the QUT page on work groups.

 Define who you are and what you do